 NOTE:- If USB settings is missing in the window, you need to make some changes in the Registry Editor as explained below.

-- Then Change the value of Attributes to 2.
+4 – Now, double click on Attributes and Change the value data of Attributes to 2.

 Hope this fixes the issue.